-Data collection at any new wells to obtain minimum data elements for the NGWMN is allowed under this objective.
+Data collection at new wells to obtain minimum data elements for the NGWMN is allowed under this objective.
 This can include geophysical logging, GPS surveys, and well integrity testing.
-Purchase and installation of continuous water level monitoring equipment (as outlined under Objective 6) can also be done under Objective 5.
+Purchase and installation of continuous water level monitoring equipment (as outlined under Objective 6) can also be done under Objective 5 for the new wells constructed under this objective.

-Any new or replacement wells that will be added to the Water-Level Subnetwork must be equipped with continuous water-level monitoring equipment and put into the 'Trend' Monitoring Frequency category.
+New or replacement wells that will be added to the Water-Level Subnetwork must be equipped with continuous water-level monitoring equipment and put into the 'Trend' Monitoring Frequency category.